LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 :start_units (optional, must specify this or units): the units in which the first operator is specified
 :end_units (optional, must specify this or units): the units in which the last operator is specified.
-It is an error if the right conversion are not done.
+It is an error if the units aren't properly converted to `end_units` after applying all operations.

 The example below demonstrates how to create and then use a named operator.
 Note that :code:`ref` is just one entry in the list of operators, and